freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

 > If you are working on a WSL2 Linux Distro, you might get performance and stability issues by running this project in a folder which is shared between Windows and WSL2 (e.g. `/mnt/c/Users/`).
 > Therefore we recommend to clone this repo into a folder which is mainly used by your WSL2 Linux Distro and not directly shared with Windows (e.g. `~/PROJECTS/`).
 >
-> See [this GitHub Issue](https://github.com/freeCodeCamp/freeCodeCamp/issues/40632) for further Information about this problem.
+> See [this GitHub Issue](https://github.com/freeCodeCamp/freeCodeCamp/issues/40632) for further information about this problem.

 Run these commands on your local machine: